Nizami Ganjavi: Influences and literary scene

 The Seljuqs took control of Ganja from the Shaddadids in 1075 and spread Persian literary westwards to their courts.
 In the middle of the 12th century, the Seljuk Empire's control of the region weakened and their provincial governors, virtually autonomous local princes, further encouraged Persian culture, art and poetry in their courts.
 Persian culture characteristically flourished in this era, when political power was diffused and Persian remained the primary language, Persian civil servants and merchants were in great demand and rival dynasties continued to vie for the service of Persian poets.
 This was especially true in Ganjeh, the Caucasian outpost town where Nizami lived.
 Nizami was patronized by different rulers and dedicated his epics to various rival dynasties, including the Seljuqs, Eldiguzids (who maintained control of Ganja during most of the later 12th century), Shirvanshahs, the ruler of Ahar and Ahmadilis.
 Although he enjoyed the patronage of various rulers and princes, he avoided the courts and is generally believed to have lived a secluded life.
 Since he was not a court poet, he does not appear in the annals of the dynasties, which list the names of events of the ruling families.

-According to literary scholar Chelkowski, "it seems that Nizami's favorite pastime was reading Firdawsi's monumental epic Shahnameh (The book of Kings)."
+According to literary scholar Chelkowski, "it seems that Nizami's favorite pastime was reading Ferdowsi's monumental epic Shahnameh (The book of Kings)."
 Nizami mentioned Ferdowsi as the Sage (hakim) and Knower/Wise (dānā) and the great master of discourse, "who has decorated words like new bride."
 Nizami advises the son of the Shirvanshah to read the Shahnameh and to remember the meaningful sayings of the wise.
 Nizami used the Shahnameh as a source in his three epics of Haft Peykar, Khosrow and Shirin and Eskandar-Nameh.

 The story of Vis and Ramin also had an immense influence on Nizami.
 Although Nizami takes the bases for most of his plots from Ferdowsi, but the basis for his rhetoric comes from Gorgani.
 This is especially noticeable in Khosrow and Shirin, which is of the same meter and imitates some scenes from Vis and Ramin.
 Nizami's concern with astrology also has a precedent in an elaborate astrological description of the night sky in Vis and Ramin.
 Nizami had a paramount influence on the romantic tradition, and Gorgani can be said to have initiated much of the distinctive rhetoric and poetic atmosphere of this tradition, with the absence of the Sufi influences, which are seen in Nizami's epic poetry.

 The first monumental work of Nizami, the Makhzan al-Asrar is influenced by Sanai's Hadikat al-Hakika.
 Nizami acknowledges this, but considers his work to be superior.
 The main similarities between Sanai's poem and Nizami's are in its ethico-philosophical genre, although Nizami uses a different metre and organized the whole work in a different fashion.
 Khaqani Sherwani daring imagery, was to have a momentous influence on Nizami Ganjavi and through the latter on Persian poetry in general.